-You are given an array with positive numbers and a number N. You should find the N-th power of the element in the array with the index N. If N is outside of the array, then return -1.
+You are given a list with positive integers (int) and an integer (int) N. You should find the N-th power of the element in the list with the index N. If N is outside of the list, then return -1.
 Don't forget that the first element has the index 0.

 Let's look at a few examples: